 Great question.
 How would you answer that?
 Do you believe that you are living a life that makes a difference?
 If so, how are you making a difference?
-I’d love to hear from you.
+Drop me an e-mail; I’d love to hear from you.

-If not, what do you believe it takes to make a difference in someone’s life?
+If you don’t believe that one person can make a difference, what do you believe it takes to make a difference in someone’s life?
 What would they want or need to make a difference in their lives?
-More money, a better job, nicer house or neighborhood, perhaps a newer car, warmer climate, or better leaders, the list could go on and on.
+The list could go on and on with more money, a better job, nicer house or neighborhood, perhaps a newer car, warmer climate, or better leaders.
 What would be on your list?

 Years ago, when my life was about to “crash and burn” again, God brought a counselor named John into my life.
 John met me at my point of pain, revealed the darkness and doubt that had always haunted my heart, and pointed me in a genuinely different direction.
 He introduced me to Barry, who became my mentor, role model, friend, and family.
 As one of his beloved sons, Barry taught me how to listen, learn, love, laugh, and live life depending upon God alone.
 If it weren’t for these two men, you would have never heard of me, nor would you be reading this blog.

 Since then, I’ve learned that money, houses, cars, fame, and fortune doesn’t make the top ten list of things that make a difference in people’s lives.
 What I’ve gleaned that what truly makes a difference in people’s lives is:

 - To know that they are known and truly loved by one person.

 - To believe in themselves again, perhaps for the first time, and that their life matters